knative/docs/docs/versioned/admin/editing-configmaps.md

 - Periodically export ConfigMaps from the cluster (`kubectl get configmap -o yaml`) and commit them to Git for recovery purposes.
 Include applicable version numbers in `app.properties` as needed.

-- You can also define ConfigMaps in YAML or JSON files and store them in a version control system (VCS) like Git.
-For example:
+- You can also define ConfigMaps in YAML or JSON files and store them in a repository like GitHub.

-    ```yml
-    apiVersion: v1
-    kind: ConfigMap
-    metadata:
-      name: my-app-config
-      namespace: default
-    data:
-      _example | ...
-      app.properties: |
-        version=1.2.3
-        db.host=localhost
-        db.port=5432
-    ```

 ### Git recommendations